confluentinc/cp-docker-images/docs/quickstart.rst

     git clone https://github.com/confluentinc/cp-docker-images

   We have provided an example Docker Compose file that will start up Zookeeper and Kafka.
-Navigate to ``cp-docker-images/examples/kafka-single-node``, where it is located:
+Navigate to ``cp-docker-images/examples/kafka-single-node``, where it is located.
+Alternatively, you can download the file directly from https://github.com/confluentinc/cp-docker-images/raw/master/examples/kafka-single-node/docker-compose.yml

   .. sourcecode:: bash
     cd cp-docker-images/examples/kafka-single-node

 3. Start Zookeeper and Kafka using Docker Compose ``create`` and ``start`` commands.
+You'll run these commands from the directory containing the docker-compose.yml file.

    .. sourcecode:: bash